Kebaya: Modern usage and innovations

 In 2019, there is a surge of kebaya popularity among modern Indonesian women.
 At MRT stations in Jakarta, a number of kebaya enthusiasts campaigned to promote kebaya as an everyday fashion for work as well as for casual clothing on weekend.
 The movement sought to make wearing kebaya the norm among Indonesian women.
 After quite a long time losing to compete with Western and Muslim fashion, kebaya saw a revival in 2019 in Indonesia, as rising numbers of kebaya enthusiasts proudly don the kebaya in public space.
-Kebaya began to come out of its "cultural cage" — namely wedding receptions and other traditional events — to public places.
+Kebaya began to come out of its "cultural cage"—namely wedding receptions and other traditional events—to public places.
 Kebaya is starting to appear again in government and private offices, at bus stops, commuter train stations, Transjakarta shelters, in cafes, and malls in Jakarta and other areas.
 During Hari Kemerdekaan (independence day) ceremony on 17 August 2019 in Merdeka Palace, kebaya being proudly worn by VVIP and elites of Indonesian society; namely from first lady, female state ministers, to the wives of state officials and distinguished guests.

-Currently, Indonesia is making efforts for kebaya to be recognised as a Intangible Cultural Heritage to the UNESCO.
+Currently, Indonesia is making efforts for kebaya to be recognised as an Intangible Cultural Heritage to the UNESCO.
 There are some efforts to return the kebaya to its honorable place as Indonesia's fashion icon; by urging Indonesian women to wear kebaya for daily use.
 Efforts including "Selasa Berkebaya" (Tuesday Kebaya) movement among Indonesian women to popularise the daily use of kebaya.
 However, some conservative Islamic clerics have condemned the movement as a "veiled apostasy", aimed to demote the use of hijab among Indonesian Muslim women.
 Indeed, some suggested that the kebaya-wearing movement is actually a counter-action against the increasing conservatism and Arabization within Indonesian society, that warily saw the increase of niqāb-wearing among local women.
+In December 2024, the kebaya was recognised as part of UNESCO's Intangible Heritage list as part of a joint submission by Brunei, Indonesia, Malaysia, Singapore and Thailand.